Sebokolodi/SkyTiles/README.md

         path : Path to save the tiles and headers.
         naxis: Tile size should be the same as tile_naxis in Config_SkyMapTiles.json.
         cdelt: Tile pixel sample.
 Should be the same as tile_cdelt in Config_SkyMapTiles.json.
-        fits_prefix: The prefix to give the resulting tile images and headers.
+        fits_prefix: The prefix to give the resulting tile images.
-			The output tiles/headers will take the form:
+			The output tile names take the form:
-			'fits_prefix-stokes-SBID-header-TileID.hdr' and 'fits_prefix-stokes-SBID-tile-TileID.fits.
+			'fits_prefix-SBID-TileID.fits.
 			The stokes parameter is obtained from the input fits header with crval3/4: 1 is I, 2 is Q, 3 is U and 4 is V.